SOLD OUT - Please get in touch to join our waiting list for 2021 and 2022.

-The price for this once in a lifetime trip is $5590* per person**, the trip lasts twelve days.
+The price for this once in a lifetime trip is US$5990* per person.
 The includes all food, transport and accommodation whilst in country, along with photography workshops with Matthieu Paley.
 We will be assisted by guides who know the region inside out, providing access to areas rarely seen by tourists.

 Email to apply now: firstname.lastname@example.org